omarreis/LangTool/README.md

 ![LangTool](LangToolLogo2.png)
 # LangTool

-## tl;dr - Alternative TLang component editor, to maintain your app language translations.
+## tl;dr - Alternative TLang component editor, to maintain app language translations.

 LangTool is a language editor for Delphi Firemonkey, to help with app localization.
 It manages LNG ( language files ) to be used with component TLang.
 This app offers some features not found in the original TLang IDE Language Designer.

-For Windows. tested w/ D10.4.1 Sydney
+For Windows. tested w/ D10.4.1 Sydney.

 LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.